 My name is Søren Raza and I’m a physicist from Denmark.
-I’m currently residing in Copenhagen with my wife.
+I reside in Copenhagen with my wife.
 I received my Master’s and PhD degree in physics from the Department of Photonics Engineering (DTU Fotonik) at the Technical University of Denmark (DTU) in 2011 and 2014, respectively.
 I have specialized in the general field of nanophotonics.

 The topic of my Bachelor’s thesis was photonic crystals and slow-light effects (PDF).
 In my Master’s thesis (PDF), I studied the interaction of light with metallic nanostructures, a field in physics known as plasmonics.
 During my PhD (PDF), I continued with the subject from my Master’s thesis and amended my theoretical work with experimental results using the measurement technique known as electron energy-loss spectroscopy (EELS).